willhowes/makers_portfolio_and_notes/week_1.md

 2. ODD - encapsulation and SRP.
 * Acheieved by:
-* SRP (Single Responsibility Responsibility Principal) understood during Thursday's pair programming (see above)
+  * Learning about SRP (Single Responsibility Responsibility Principal) understood during Thursday's pair programming (see above)
+  * Practiced using applying SRP and encapsulation by refactoring code where a class had a method which did not relate to the main purpose of the class.

 3. Further TDD practice to reinforce following a slow a methodical process. -60mins

 4. For pair programming, try to not to feel rushed when in the driver role.